aeriaframework/docs/backend/define-description.md

 # defineDescription

 Provides type-safety for [`Description`](/backend/description.md) definition.
-This function takes the description structure as an object literal as the first parameter and returns a tuple consisting of a type inferred from this object.
+This function takes the description structure as an object literal as the first parameter and returns a tuple consisting of a type inferred from this object and the untouched description object.

 ```typescript
 import { defineDescription } from 'aeria'